litchipi/blog/posts/rust/bitfield_explain.md

 And that's pretty much it !
 All we have to do now is create our register to the expected memory address, and use it !

+But how do we get a clean *Rust type* from the raw memory address ?
+Thanks to `#[repr(C)]`, we can directly map the `RegisterBlock` structure into a memory address, the fields will be provisionned by their binary value stored at this address directly.

+To map the type `RegisterBlock` struct to the address `0x7E200_0000`, we need to:
+- Convert the address to a [rust pointer][rust_ptr_doc] (not to confuse with a reference)
+- Dereference this pointer, pointing out to the compiler that we expect a `RegisterBlock` type

+The pointer type we use here is a `*const _`, it means that the pointer will not move in memory (`const`), the **_** means that the type will be determined using the [inference system][rust_inference], here the return type.

+Dereferencing the pointer `*(ptr)` is an unsafe operation, and as we type the var as `RegisterBlock`, we get the expected type, containing the expected values stored at the expected address !

 ``` rust
 let start_addr = 0x7E200000;
 let regblock : RegisterBlock = unsafe { *(start_addr as *const _) };